rafaooliveira/factory-design-pattern/README.md

-# Getting Started with Create React App
+# Design Pattern Factory with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Factory without switch case, ifs or Object Literals to validate the object that will be created

 ## Available Scripts